 Here’s how to cook broccoli so that it turns out perfectly every time.
 Simply top it with a little butter and your favorite seasonings!

 While visiting with my aunt recently, she told me that my uncle says he has the perfect method for how to cook broccoli figured out.
 It is simple to do using cookware you already have in your kitchen.
-If you follow these basic steps you will get perfectly cooked broccoli every time.
+If you follow these basic steps, you will get perfectly cooked broccoli every time.

 Cooked Broccoli Ingredients

 The ingredients needed for making broccoli are simple.
 You can swap out the seasonings from what we used to whatever your family prefers or change them depending on what you are serving the broccoli with.
-Scroll down for the complete recipe with ingredient measurements.

 - Broccoli: We used fresh broccoli bunches.
 You can also purchase broccoli that is already cut into florets if you prefer.
-Frozen broccoli would work too but your results will be different.
+Frozen broccoli would work, too, but your results will be different.

-- Butter: For this recipe we put butter on the cooked broccoli but sometimes we use olive oil instead.
+- Butter: For this recipe, we put butter on the cooked broccoli, but sometimes we use olive oil instead.